tensorchord/envd/README.md

 ❤️ **Knowledge reuse in your team**

 `envd` build functions can be reused.
-Use `include` function to import any git repositories.
+Use `include` function to import any Git repositories.
 No more copy/paste Dockerfile instructions, let's reuse them.

 ```python
 envdlib = include("https://github.com/tensorchord/envdlib")